 This is especially discouraging for those who live in a multi-story home.
 With the installation of electric stair lifts, however, seniors no longer have to face the disappointment and dangers associated with stairs.

-A stair chair lift, or stair lift, is an over-the-stairs, motorized lifting device that runs along a wall-mounted rail, or track.
+An electric stair chair lift, or stair lift, is an over-the-stairs, motorized lifting device that runs along a wall-mounted rail, or track.
 With the touch of a button or the flick of a switch, a stair lift glides the user up or down the stairs, safely and comfortably.

 Stair lifts are highly recommended for people who have staircases in their home and must use a cane, a walker, or a manual or electric wheelchair for their daily mobility needs.